pimatic/rfcontroljs/README.md

 110011000010
 ```

-As last step the protocol dependend information must be extracted from the binary representation:
+As last step the protocol dependent information must be extracted from the binary representation:

 ```CoffeeScript
 result = {